 The Big Lie generated tremendous buzz.
 Among the highlights, it was excerpted in Vogue and Women’s eNews; I was on the Sanjay Gupta Show on CNN, the Melissa Harris-Perry Show on MSNBC, the Judith Regan Show on Sirius XM, To the Point with Warren Olney on NPR/KCRW, and the Leonard Lopate Show on NPR/WNYC; and I’ve been interviewed for Cosmo, CNN News, Redbook, More, NEW YORK, Slate, Metro, Guest of a Guest, Refinery29, HuffPo Business, and many others.

 In October 2017, I will be at the Kennedy Center in Washington, DC as the co-director with Carrie Mae Weems of her show Grace Notes: Reflections for Now.
-A meditation on black lives lost and race in America, Grace Notes previously played at Yale Repertory Theater in September 2016.
+A meditation on black lives lost and the impact of racial violence in America, Grace Notes previously played at Yale Repertory Theater in September 2016.
+Tickets are available here.

 On June 20 at The Whitney Museum, I was in the Summer Solstice installment of Sibyl Kempson’s 12 Shouts to the Ten Forgotten Heavens.